jyoti-fine/Microsoft_Engage_Recommedation_Engine/README.md

 Steps to run application:
 Step 1: Clone the application from the github.
 Step 2: Use the command 'npm run serve' in the console of the same folder.
+Step 3: Search in browser for localhost: "localhost"